 I founded the Sociology Laboratory (het Sociologisch Laboratorium) of the Department of Sociology in Groningen.
 We have recruited more than 1100 volunteers for experimental research and conducted experiments with more than 800 participants (by June 2011).

-I taught model building, sociological theory, and research methodology in the undergraduate Sociology program of the University of Groningen.
+I taught model building, sociological theory, and research methodology in the undergraduate Sociology program of the University of Leipzig, the University of Groningen and at ETH Zurich.

-Mäs Michael, Andreas Flache, Károly Takács, and Karen Jehn (in press) In the short term we divide, in the long term we unite: Demographic crisscrossing and the effects of faultlines on subgroup polarization.
-Organization Science
+Mäs Michael, Andreas Flache, Károly Takács, and Karen Jehn (2013) In the short term we divide, in the long term we unite: Demographic crisscrossing and the effects of faultlines on subgroup polarization.
+Organization Science 24: 716-736

 Mäs Michael, Andreas Flache, and Dirk Helbing (2010) Individualization as Driving Force of Clustering Phenomena in Humans.
 PLoS Computational Biology 6